-Such approach doesn’t only help you deal with the talent shortage, but also motivates your employees as they can envision their career paths at your company.
+Such an approach doesn’t only help you deal with the talent shortage, but also motivates your employees as they can envision their career paths at your company.

 As mentioned earlier, internal communications departments are now considered as one of the most important strategic business partners.
-Even though their role in shaping a positive employee experience, increasing productivity and driving employee engagement may have been overlooked in the past, this is completely different now.
+Even though their role in shaping a positive employee experience, increasing productivity, and driving employee engagement may have been overlooked in the past, this is completely different now.

-Transparency, trust, collaboration, empathy, alignment and strong relationships are impossible to achieve without the proper employee communications strategy in place.
+Transparency, trust, collaboration, empathy, alignment, and strong relationships are impossible to achieve without the proper employee communications strategy in place.

 In order to better understand the role of IC in employee engagement and productivity, take a look at our infographic below 👇